vmware/nsx-powerops/README.md

 To build PowerOps

 1. From /home/powerops git clone the NSX-T-PowerOps-UI branch of the repo:
-    * `git clone https://github.com/vmware/nsx-powerops.git -branch NSX-T-PowerOps-UI --single-branch`
+    * `git clone https://github.com/vmware/nsx-powerops.git --branch NSX-T-PowerOps-UI --single-branch`

 2. Run `ng build --prod --build-optimizer=false` to build PowerOps.
 The build artifacts will be stored in the `dist/` directory.